Jerry Zaks

 Jerry Zaks (born September 7, 1946) is an American stage and television director, and actor.
-He won the Tony Award for Best Direction of a Play and Drama Desk Award for directing The House of Blue Leaves, Lend Me a Tenor, and Six Degrees of Separation and the Tony Award for Best Direction of a Musical and Drama Desk Award for Guys and Dolls.
+He won the Tony Award for Best Direction of a Play and Drama Desk Award for directing The House of Blue Leaves (1986), Lend Me a Tenor (1989), and Six Degrees of Separation (1991) and the Tony Award for Best Direction of a Musical and Drama Desk Award for Guys and Dolls (1992).

 Early life

-Zaks was born in Stuttgart, Germany, the son of Holocaust survivors, Lily (Gliksman) and Sy Zaks, a butcher.
+Zaks was born in Stuttgart, Germany, the son of Holocaust survivors Lily (Gliksman) and Sy Zaks, a butcher.
 His family immigrated to the United States in 1948, finally settling in Paterson, New Jersey, where he graduated from Eastside High School in 1963.
 He graduated from Dartmouth College and received a Master of Fine Arts from Smith College.

 Career

 Stage

 He made his Broadway acting debut in the original production of Grease as "Kenickie" and appeared in Tintypes in 1980.
 He made his directing debut in 1981 with the off-Broadway production of Christopher Durang's Beyond Therapy, which co-starred Sigourney Weaver.
 He has directed many Broadway productions, both musicals and dramas.

 He has also directed many Off-Broadway productions, several at Playwrights Horizons and the Public Theater.
 He directed the City Center Encores! productions of Girl Crazy (November 2009), Stairway to Paradise (May 2007), and Bye Bye Birdie (May 2004).

-He was the director of the new musical 101 Dalmatians Musical, which toured the United States from October 2009 through April 2010.
+He was the director of the new musical The 101 Dalmatians Musical, which toured the United States from October 2009 through April 2010.
 Zaks was named "creative consultant" for the new musical The Addams Family, which opened on Broadway in April 2010.

 He directed the Broadway production of Sister Act, which opened in Spring 2011.